 In Florida, you have two years from the date of an individual’s death to file a wrongful death lawsuit, although there are some rare circumstances in which you can postpone this deadline.
 It is imperative that you file the paperwork before the clock runs out on the statute of limitations.
 Otherwise, you can expect your case to get summarily dismissed.

 To learn more about filing a wrongful death claim in Florida, consult the reliable team of personal injury attorneys at Serrano Law.
-You can reach our Wesley Chapel Location at 813.929.4231 or our Tallahassee Location at 850.201.7210.
+You can reach our Wesley Chapel Location at 813.929.4231.
 You can also contact us online